BonsaiDen/JavaScript-Garden/doc/eval.md

 ### In conclusion

-`eval` is **evil**.
-Never should it be used, any code that makes use of it is to be questioned in both its workings and security.
+`eval` should never be used, any code that makes use of it is to be questioned in its workings, performance and security.
 In case something requires `eval` in order to work, its design is to be questioned and should **not** be used in the first place, a *better design* should be used, that does not require the use of `eval`.